City of Light Publishing

 City of Light Publishing has deep roots in Buffalo, New York—the lesser-known City of Light.

-After Bieron retired, Gorman added the CrissCross Applesauce imprint and began publishing children’s picture books.
+After Bieron retired, Gorman added the CrissCross AppleSauce imprint and began publishing children’s picture books.
 She also revived her original publishing imprint from the 1980s—New Idea Press—and began publishing trade nonfiction.

-But beyond being true to our roots, City of Light represents the idea that we can all be a light in the world.
+Beyond being true to our roots, City of Light represents the idea that we can all be a light in the world.
 And if we all strive to beam the best of ourselves, soon we’ll light up even the darkest of corners.